karmab/kubevirt_sprint_demo/README.md

 ## scope of the demo

-- deploy openshift3.9 on 3 nodes with metrics and cns
+- deploy openshift 3.9 on 3 masters + 3 nodes with metrics and cns, centos as base OS
+- ansible service broker backed up by NFS storage provided on the first master
-- deploy kubevirt using an unified apb (pulling from kubevirt-ansible repo) and deploying an extra storage class
+- deploy kubevirt
-- install a window template
-- launch a kubevirt windows vm instanciating the template
+- launch a vm with selinux enabled on the nodes
+- access windows vm using exposed rdp
-- access a web service exposed on the vm
+- switch the sqlserver of the vm to an external one

 ## infra used

-- 3 Bare metal servers running rhel

-additionally a single centos server was used with kvm to deploy the same setup

-We will deploy the following on the 3 nodes:

-- openshift ( 1 master and 2 nodes)
-- gluster.-kubernetes
-- ansible service broker backed up by NFS storage provided on the master
-- metrics using the same scheme
-- kubevirt using an APB
+- one 64GB physical machine.
+All nodes are VM with 8Gb of RAM and an extra 100GB disk for the master

 ## requisites